d215steinberg/GildedRose-Java/README.md

 ### Lesson #25: All we need is better
 We are now faced with a choice.
 We have four **ItemUpdater** implementations to create.
 Which should we create first?
 We could present arguments for each option, but in this case we should create **ConjuredUpdater** first.
-Why?  *Because that is all we need to do.*
+Why?  *Because that is all we need to do.*  No one is paying us to make our codebase perfect and pristine.
+The only reason that we are refactoring is to enable the safe implementation of the new functionality for Conjured.

 We test-drive the creation of **ConjuredUpdater** by **ItemUpdaterFactory**.